Omballa/Twitter-Sentiment-Analysis/README.md

 To address the lower performance in class 'Negative', several next steps can be taken.

-Additional data collection for class 'Negative' may be beneficial to improve the model's ability to generalize for this category.
+- Additional data collection for class 'Negative' may be beneficial to improve the model's ability to generalize for this category.
 Hyperparameter tuning and feature engineering could be explored to enhance the model's discriminatory power.

-Considering the imbalanced class distribution, techniques like resampling, adjusting class weights during training may help improve overall model performance or using a technique as SMOTE.
+- Considering the imbalanced class distribution, techniques like resampling, adjusting class weights during training may help improve overall model performance or using a technique as SMOTE.

-Continuous monitoring and validation on new data are essential, and the model should be iteratively refined to ensure its effectiveness in real-world applications.
+- Continuous monitoring and validation on new data are essential, and the model should be iteratively refined to ensure its effectiveness in real-world applications.

+- A request to X (fomally known as Twitter) has to be made to access the API.
+Based on their communication, this process can take upto 5 business days or longer depending on the volume of applications.
+The API can then be used in conjunction with our model in order to fetch new tweet data and run the model.